 Here, we reveal why Strictly 2019 is the show on everyone's lips - and why you should tune in.

-BT TV customers can watch Strictly Come Dancing when it starts on BBC One on Saturday, September 7.
-Never miss an episode with the BBC iPlayer app - under Players & Apps on BT TV.
+Never miss an episode of Strictly Come Dancing with the BBC iPlayer app - under Players & Apps on BT TV.

 1. There's a new judge AND a new professional dancer

 After seven years on the Strictly judging panel, Dame Darcey Bussell stepped down from the show in April 2019 - leaving big shoes to fill.

 Originally from South Africa, Motsi has plenty of experience in a similar role, as she's been a judge on Let’s Dance (the German version of Strictly) since 2011.

 After it was announced that she'd be joining the Strictly family, Motsi said she hopes to add her "own bit of sparkle to the show” while the Beeb said that Motsi's "natural warmth, energy and passion for dance makes her the perfect addition”.